aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-funnel-charts-powerpoint-aspose-slides-java/_index.md

 Ensure your development environment is set up with JDK 1.6 or higher, as Aspose.Slides requires it for compatibility.

 ### Knowledge Prerequisites
-Familiarity with Java programming concepts and basic presentation design principles will be beneficial but not necessary, as we’ll cover everything step-by-step.
+Familiarity with Java programming concepts and basic presentation design principles will be beneficial but not necessary, as we’ll cover everything step‑by‑step.

 ## Setting Up Aspose.Slides for Java (H2)
 To start using Aspose.Slides in your project, follow these steps: